Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks third in MLB.
+- The Braves pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.69 team ERA ranks sixth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.68).

-- Braves pitchers combine to surrender 51 home runs (0.9 per game), the second-fewest in the league.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (51 total, 0.9 per game).

-- Morton (5-5) gets the starting nod for the Braves in his 11th start of the season.
-He has a 3.59 ERA in 57 2/3 innings pitched, with 63 strikeouts.
+- Strider makes the start for the Braves, his 12th of the season.
+He is 5-2 with a 3.11 ERA and 106 strikeouts through 63 2/3 innings pitched.

-- His last appearance came on Saturday against the Philadelphia Phillies, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- The right-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed six innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.